-Falling in love with the charm of the “City of Lakes” is easy when you are staying at The Oberoi Udaivilas.
-Located on the banks of Lake Pichola, our resort is spread over 30 acres of luxuriant gardens, with an intricate layout of interconnecting domes and corridors that reflect the layout of Udaipur itself; whose seven lakes are linked by canals.
+Falling in love with the charm of the “City of Lakes” is easy when you are staying at the best hotel in Udaipur: The Oberoi Udaivilas.
+Located on the banks of Lake Pichola, our 5 star hotel is spread over 30 acres of luxuriant gardens, with an intricate layout of interconnecting domes and corridors that reflect the layout of Udaipur itself; whose seven lakes are linked by canals.

 The Oberoi Udaivilas, Lake Pichola, Udaipur 313001, India

 Located in the western Indian state of Rajasthan, Udaipur is one of the most romantic cities in India.